praxispoetica/dtad-witpl/src/content/docs/works/novels/dtad-witpl/dtad-witpl.md

 💡 Want the full collection?
 Download the collection here: 👉(Free and paid author support options and links to be made available for this novel...)

 🖨️ A premium print & eBook edition is available for purchase: 👉 (Premium edition link will be made available upon publication

+> Note: This novel is a work of Jewish coming of age *Bildungsroman* historical fiction.
+Names, characters, businesses, places, and incidents are either the products of the author's imagination or used fictitiously.
+Any resemblance to actual persons, living or dead, (with the exception of certain historical figures) is entirely coincidental."